EU Blue Card, Opportunity Card, and study-to-work options

 Residency

-Residence follows work fit
+Residence usually follows work

 Eligibility points to verify